Scope and General Guidance

 The Light Touch Regime (LTR) outlines specific rules for certain service contracts, that are generally of lower interest to cross-border competition.
-These services are specified in Schedule 3 to the Public Contract (Scotland) Regulations 2015 The following guidance does not relate in any way to Social Care, Health or Utilities procurement exercises, only to the other range of service areas covered by the Procurement Journey that include amongst others, services such as Education Services, Security Services and Postal Services.
+These services are specified in Schedule 3 to the Public Contract (Scotland) Regulations 2015.
+However, the following guidance does not relate in any way to Social Care, Health or Utilities procurement exercises, only to the other range of service areas covered by the Procurement Journey that include amongst others, services such as Education Services, Security Services and Postal Services.

-A higher threshold value applies to these defined light touch services and when commencing a relevant procurement exercise, Procurement Officers must also assess the expected value (including any extensions) to determine what rules will apply to the process:
+A higher threshold value applies to these defined light touch services and when commencing a relevant procurement exercise, buyers must also assess the expected value of the contract (including any extensions) to determine what rules will apply to the process:

-In all cases, Procurement Officers must have regard to the relevant Statutory Guidance and the requirements of the Procurement Reform (Scotland) Act 2014.
+In all cases, buyers must have regard to the relevant Statutory Guidance and the requirements of the Procurement Reform (Scotland) Act 2014.

-Where a relevant service contract is valued at or above the EU Threshold of £589k, Procurement Officers must meet all of the LTR provisions laid out.
+Where a relevant service contract is valued at or above the LTR threshold, buyers must meet all of the LTR provisions laid out.
 Specifically, they must:

 There is no set procedure laid down for the conduct of LTR procurement processes other than the requirements above and Organisations are largely free to use the tools, techniques and procedures of their choice when following the LTR.
-Importantly, a procedure must be developed by procurement officers, set out in the contract notice and subsequently followed.
-The approach must be determined on a case by case basis and in each instance be proportionate and appropriate to the scale and type of procurement process being conducted.
+Importantly, a procedure must be developed by buyers, set out in the contract notice and subsequently followed.
+The approach must be determined on a case-by-case basis and in each instance be proportionate and appropriate to the scale and type of procurement process being conducted.

 While Organisations are largely free to use the tools, techniques and indeed procedures of their choice when following the LTR, you must use an approach that is proportionate and appropriate to the scale and type of procurement process being conducted.

-Procurement Officers must ensure that any award is made on the basis of MEAT and not based on price alone.
-Furthermore it remains necessary for all procedures to include fundamental considerations such as fair work matters, community benefits and sustainable procurement.
+Buyers must ensure that any award is made on the basis of the most economically advantageous tender (MEAT) and not based on price alone.
+Furthermore it remains necessary for all procedures to include fundamental considerations such as Fair Work First, community benefits and sustainable procurement.